V 9.2, December 2017 Go to latest version

 There is also DataViewer which provides visualization (scanpaths, heatmaps, movie playback and 2D graphs) of EyeLink eye movements data, and allows extracting a large number of dependent measures for all areas of eye movement research.

 OpenSesame is a platform-independent, free, graphical experiment builder.
 OpenSesame provides an easy to use, point-and-click interface for creating psychological experiments.
 In addition to a powerful sketchpad for creating visual stimuli, OpenSesame features a sampler and synthesizer for sound playback.
-For more complex tasks, OpenSesame supports Python scripting using the built-in editor with syntax highlighting.
+For more complex tasks, OpenSesame supports Python scripting, using the built-in editor with syntax highlighting.
 OpenSesame is freely available under the General Public Licence.
 There are download packages for Windows, Mac, and Linux.
-Here is more.
+There are a support forum and discussions about timing and Python.

-The Wiener Testsystem is a versatile, comprehensive system for professional psychological diagnostics including some of visual function testing, for application in driving fitness, aviation, personality, selection of personell, etc.
+The Wiener Testsystem made by Schuhfried (South of Vienna) is a versatile, comprehensive system for professional psychological diagnostics including some of visual function testing, for application in driving fitness, aviation, personality, human resources, sports, etc.

-ERTS (Experimental Runtime System) by J. Beringer (BeriSoft, Frankfurt, Germany) is a further general-purpose psychology experimenting system for DOS (i.e. Win 95/98/NT/XP).
-It uses a script language and, like other DOS applications, has millisecond accuracy.
-It allows synchronisation with external devices both by sending and receiving sync signals.
-There is a large library of cognitive paradigms.
+ERTS (Experimental Runtime System) by Joerg Beringer (BeriSoft) was a further general-purpose psychology experimenting system for DOS (i.e. Win 95/98/NT/XP).
+It used a script language and, like other DOS applications, has millisecond accuracy.
+It allowed synchronisation with external devices both by sending and receiving sync signals.
+There was a large library of cognitive paradigms.
 For a description see for example Beringer, J. (1994), Behav.
 Res.
 Meth.
 Instr.
 Comp.
 55(4), 1-1.
-A demo and trial version are available from the website.
-The licence fee was $490 for the teaching version several years ago but the web page is silent about current conditions.
+ERTSLab was the classroom version with prefabricated experiments.

 The Psychology Experiment Building Language (PEBL), developed by Shane Mueller (Ohio) and others, is a free cross-platform system for computer-based experiments (Gnu: free to use, free to change, free to give).
 It runs under Windows, Linux, and Macintosh.
 Experiments are created by a simple scripting language for creating displays (graphics, shapes, text, etc.), collecting responses (mouse and keyboard), experimental design (randomization and counterbalancing), and data recording.

-It already includes about 50 ready-to-use standard experiments from cognitive psychology.
+It includes a large number of ready-to-use standard experiments from cognitive psychology.
 There's a WIKI, a user manual, a blog, technical reports, etc. Here are some screenshots.

 PEBL achieves its cross-platform compatibility by using the open source cross-platform multimedia library SDL (Simple DirectMedia Layer) as its base.